JLKwong/Tribute-Page/README.md

 ## Criteria 2: Resources/Programs
 Is this person in any way related to some resource/program for black people?
 Did they use a resource/program to spring into their success?
 Did they create a resource/program for black people?
 Do they recommend resources/programs?

-Unlike tribute pages that merely portray a biography, this tribute page helps black people take action to pursue success by increasing access to resources/programs and hyperlinking useful resources/programs.
+Unlike tribute pages that merely portray a biography, this tribute page helps black people take action to pursue success by hyperlinking effective resources/programs.

 # Credits
 **4REI**